oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 #### maxMigrationBandwidth

-By default the engine find the host with the smallest bandwidth on the migration network and use it.
+By default the engine finds the host with the smallest bandwidth on the migration network and use it.
 If the user overrides it, this overridden value will be used.

 #### maxNumOfConcurrentMigrations